romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 ## createSchema, dropSchema

-`createSchema` creates a database schema, removes it on rollback.
+`createSchema` creates a database schema, and removes it on rollback.

-`dropSchema` takes the same arguments, removes schema on migrate and adds it on rollback.
+`dropSchema` takes the same arguments, removes schema on migration, and adds it on rollback.

 ```ts
 import { change } from 'rake-db'